reza-nugraha32/Agrilink_demo/README.md

-# Agrilink_Demo
+# Agrilink
-Demo for Agrilink pitch deck
+Demo for Agrilink pitch deck showing the concept of automated fetching data from instrument and using algorithms to automatically calculate dosages of fertilizers and determine the soil's health.